LuisBarrios03/thesis/analysis/XBEN-054-24/solution.md

 - bypass authentication without valid credentials
 - access protected application files
-- retrieve sensitive data (e.g., the flag)
+- retrieve sensitive data (the flag)
 - fully compromise the application environment

 ## **Mitigation**

-- Do not rely solely on web server authentication when distributing the full runtime environment
+- Do not rely only on web server authentication when the runtime environment is accessible
-- Restrict or isolate access to the Docker container
+- Restrict access to the Docker container
-- Avoid storing sensitive data in accessible filesystem locations
+- Avoid storing sensitive data in easily accessible files
-- Design challenges (or systems) assuming that local access may be possible
+- Design systems assuming that local access may be possible

 ## **Key Insight**

-The main takeaway is that security mechanisms are only effective within the assumptions they are built on.
+Security mechanisms are only effective within the assumptions they rely on.
-Once those assumptions are broken (e.g., by gaining container access), the protection becomes meaningless.
+If those assumptions are broken (e.g., by accessing the container), the protection becomes ineffective.

 ## **Relation to Business Logic**

-This is a business logic flaw because the system’s security model is based on an incorrect assumption about attacker behavior.
+This is a business logic flaw because the system assumes that only authenticated users can access the flag through the web interface.

-The application enforces the rule:

-"Only authenticated users can access the flag"

 However, the deployment allows an alternative path (direct container access) that bypasses this rule entirely.

-Therefore, the vulnerability is not due to a technical misconfiguration in Apache or PHP, but due to flawed assumptions in the system design.
+The issue is not a technical misconfiguration, but a flawed assumption in the system design.